Police looking for woman with dementia who was kidnapped by ex-boyfriend

 The pair were last seen in a Winnebago headed south on I-25 near 120th Ave. at around 4 p.m.
 Wednesday.
 Police later said the RV had been found.

-Carol and Baerhtlein are now believed to be in a white Ford 4-door pickup with Oregon plates.
+Carol and Baerthlein are now believed to be in a white Ford F-350 pickup with Oregon plates 050 GYV.
 Police say they might be heading to Nevada.

 Carol is 5-feet 3-inches tall and weighs around 110 pounds.
 She has gray hair and was last seen wearing a yellow sleeveless sundress.
 Police say she has her dog with her, too.